SitaoLuan/When-Do-GNNs-Help/README.md

 # When Do Graph Neural Networks Help with Node Classification?
-Official repository for "When Do Graph Neural Networks Help with Node Classification?
-Investigating the Impact of Homophily Principle on Node Distinguishability" (Sitao Luan *et al.*, NeurIPS 2023) [paper](https://arxiv.org/abs/2304.14274)
+Official repository for ["When Do Graph Neural Networks Help with Node Classification?
+Investigating the Impact of Homophily Principle on Node Distinguishability"](https://arxiv.org/abs/2304.14274) (Sitao Luan *et al.*, NeurIPS 2023)

 Example of Node Distinguishability             | Classifier-based Performance Metrics and Baseline GNNs' Behavior on Synthetic Graphs